 In practice, a mixed form of cerebral palsy is also distinguished.
 Let us dwell on a brief description of the clinical forms of cerebral palsy.

-Double hemiplegia - the most severe form of cerebral palsy, occurs with significant brain damage in the period of intrauterine life.
-All clinical manifestations are associated with pronounced destructive-atrophic changes, expansion of the subarach-
+Double hemiplegia - The most severe form of cerebral palsy occurs when there is significant damage to the brain during intrauterine life.
+All clinical manifestations are associated with pronounced destructive-atrophic changes, expansion of the subarachnoid

 Noidal spaces and ventricular system of the brain.
-There is a pseudobulbar symptom, salivation, etc. All the most important human functions are severely impaired: motor, mental, and speech (82).
+There is a pseudobulbar symptom, drooling, etc. All the most important human functions are severely impaired: motor, mental, speech (82).

-Movement disorders are detected already in the neonatal period, as a rule, there is no protective reflex, all tonic reflexes are sharply expressed: labyrinthine, cervical, reflex from the head to the body and from the pelvis to the body.
-Chain setting reflexes do not develop; the child cannot learn to sit, stand and walk independently.
+Motor disturbances are detected already in the neonatal period; as a rule, there is no protective reflex; all tonic reflexes are clearly expressed: labyrinthine, cervical, reflex from the head to the torso and from the pelvis to the torso.
+Chain adjustment reflexes do not develop, i.e. the child cannot learn to sit, stand and walk independently.

-The functions of the hands, like the legs, are practically absent.
-Rigidity of the muscles always predominates, aggravated under the influence of persistent intense topical reflexes (cervical and labyrinthine).
-Due to the increased activity of tonic reflexes, the child in the position on the stomach or back has a pronounced flexion or extension posture (Fig. 1).
+The functions of the arms, as well as the legs, are practically absent.
+Muscle rigidity always predominates, increasing under the influence of persistent intense topical reflexes (cervical and labyrinthine).
+Due to the increased activity of tonic reflexes, a child in a position on his stomach or back has pronounced flexion or extension postures (Fig. 1).
 When supported in an upright position, as a rule, an extension posture is observed with the head hanging down.
-All tendon reflexes are very high, muscle tone in the arms and legs is sharply impaired.
+All tendon reflexes are very high, muscle tone in the arms and legs is severely impaired.
 Voluntary motor skills are completely or almost not developed.

-The mental development of children is usually at the level of mental retardation in a moderate or severe degree.
+The mental development of children is usually at the level of moderate or severe mental retardation.

-The prognosis for the further development of motor, speech and mental functions is extremely unfavorable.
-The diagnosis of "double hemiplegia" indicates the complete disability of the child.
+The prognosis for further development of motor, speech and mental functions is extremely unfavorable.
+The diagnosis of “double hemiplegia” indicates a complete disability of the child.

 Spastic diplegia

 This is the most common form of cerebral palsy, known as Little's disease or syndrome.
-In terms of the prevalence of motor disorders, spastic diplegia is tetraparesis (i.e. arms and legs are affected), but the lower limbs are affected in a much greater steppe.
+In terms of the prevalence of motor disorders, spastic diplegia is tetraparesis (i.e., the arms and legs are affected), but the lower extremities are affected to a much greater extent.

-In children with spastic diplegia, secondary mental retardation is often observed, which can be eliminated by the age of 6-8 with early and properly administered treatment.
+Children with spastic diplegia often experience secondary mental retardation, which, with early and correct treatment, can be eliminated by the age of 6-8 years.
 30-35% of children with spastic diplegia suffer from mild mental retardation.
-In 70% - there are speech disorders in the form of dysarthria, much less often - in the form of motor alalia.
+In 70%, speech disorders are observed in the form of dysarthria, much less often - in the form of motor alalia.

 The severity of speech, mental and motor disorders varies widely.
-This is due to the time and strength of the action of harmful factors.
-Depending on the severity of the brain damage, already in the neonatal period, congenital motor reflexes are weakly expressed or do not appear at all: protective, crawling, supports, stepping movements of the newborn, etc., i.e., the basis is violated, on the basis of which the installation reflexes are formed.
-The grasping reflex, on the contrary, is most often strengthened, as well as tonic reflexes: cervical, labyrinth; and the degree of their severity can increase by 2-4 months. life.
+This is due to the time and strength of the harmful factors.
+Depending on the severity of brain damage, already in the neonatal period, innate motor reflexes are weakly expressed or do not arise at all: protective, crawling, supporting, stepping movements of the newborn, etc., i.e. the basis on which the installation reflexes are formed is disrupted.
+The grasping reflex, on the contrary, is most often strengthened, as well as tonic reflexes: cervical, labyrinthine; Moreover, the degree of their severity can increase by 2-4 months. life.

-The tone of the muscles of the tongue is sharply increased, so that it is brought to the root, and its mobility is sharply limited.
-The child's eyes go up.
+The muscle tone of the tongue is sharply increased, so that it is brought to the root, and its mobility is sharply limited.
+The child's eyes look up.
 Thus, the functions of vision and speech are drawn into a vicious circle.

-With a pronounced symmetrical tonic neck reflex, when the head is flexed, a flexion posture occurs in the arms and an extensor posture in the legs, and when the head is extended, on the contrary, extension of the arms and flexion of the legs occur.
-This rigid connection of tonic reflexes with muscles by 2-3 years leads to the formation of persistent pathological synergies and, as a result, to persistent vicious postures and attitudes.
+When the symmetrical cervical-tonic reflex is expressed, when the head is flexed, a flexion position occurs in the arms and an extension position in the legs, and when the head is extended, on the contrary, there is an extension of the arms and flexion of the legs.
+This rigid connection of tonic reflexes with muscles by the age of 2-3 years leads to the formation of persistent pathological synergies and, as a consequence, to persistent vicious postures and attitudes.

-The most characteristic postures of children with spastic diplegia are shown in fig. 2.
+The most typical postures of children with spastic diplegia are presented in Fig. 2.

-By the age of 2-3, vicious postures and attitudes become persistent, and from that time on, depending on the severity of motor disorders, severe, moderate and mild degrees of spastic diplegia are distinguished.
+By the age of 2-3 years, vicious postures and attitudes become persistent, and from this time, depending on the severity of motor disorders, severe, moderate and mild degrees of spastic diplegia are distinguished.

-Children with severe unable to move independently or using crutches.
+Children with severe cannot move independently or move with the help of crutches.
 The manipulative activity of their hands is significantly reduced.
-These children do not serve themselves or serve partially.
+These children do not provide for themselves or only partially provide for themselves.
 They relatively quickly develop contractures and deformities in all joints of the lower extremities.
-70-80% of children have speech disorders, 50-60% - mental retardation, 25-35% - mental retardation.
-In these children, for 3-7 years or more, tonic reflexes are not reduced and adjusting rectifying reflexes are hardly formed.
+70-80% of children have speech disorders, 50-60% have mental retardation, and 25-35% have mental retardation.
+In these children, for 3-7 or more years, tonic reflexes are not reduced and righting reflexes are difficult to form.

-Children from moderate severity motor lesions move independently, although with a defective posture.
-They have a well-developed manipulative activity of the hands.
-Tonic reflexes are expressed slightly.
+Children with moderate severity motor lesions move independently, although with defective posture.
+They have well-developed manipulative activity of their hands.
+Tonic reflexes are slightly expressed.
 Contractures and deformities develop to a lesser extent.
-Speech disorders are observed in 65-75% of children, ZPR - in 45-55%, in 15-: 25% - mental retardation.
+Speech disorders are observed in 65-75% of children, mental retardation in 45-55%, and mental retardation in 15-25%.

-Children with mild severity motor lesion, awkwardness and slowness of the pace of movements in the hands, a relatively slight limitation of the volume of active movements in the legs, mainly in the ankle joints, a slight increase in muscle tone are noted.
+Children with mild severity motor damage is noted by awkwardness and slowness of the pace of movements in the arms, a relatively slight limitation in the range of active movements in the legs, mainly in the ankle joints, and a slight increase in muscle tone.
 Children move independently, but their gait remains somewhat defective.
 Speech disorders are observed in 40-50% of children, mental retardation - in 20-30%, mental retardation - in 5%.

-Prognostically, spastic diplegia is a favorable form of the disease in relation to / overcoming mental and speech disorders and less favorable in relation to the formation of locomotion.
+Prognostically, spastic diplegia is a favorable form of the disease in relation to/overcoming mental and speech disorders and less favorable in relation to the development of locomotion.

-A child suffering from spastic diplegia can learn to serve himself, write, master a number of labor skills (25, 82).
+A child suffering from spastic diplegia can learn to care for himself, write, and master a number of work skills (25, 82).

 Hemiparetic form

-This form of the disease is characterized by lesions of the same-named arms and legs (82).
-In 80% of cases, it develops in a child in the early postnatal period, when, due to injuries, infections, etc., the emerging pyramidal pathways of the brain are affected.
+This form of the disease is characterized by damage to the arms and legs of the same name (82).
+In 80% of cases, it develops in a child in the early postnatal period, when, due to injuries, infections, etc., the developing pyramidal tracts of the brain are affected.

 Brain.
-With this form, one side of the body is affected: the left with a right-sided brain lesion, and the right, with a left-sided one.
+In this form, one side of the body is affected: the left with right-sided brain damage, and the right with left-sided brain damage.
 With this form of cerebral palsy, the upper limb is usually more severely affected.
-Right-sided hemiparesis is more common than left-sided.
-Apparently, the left hemisphere, when exposed to harmful factors, suffers primarily as a younger phylogenetically, the functions of which are the most complex and diverse.
+Right-sided hemiparesis is more common than left-sided hemiparesis.
+Apparently, the left hemisphere, when exposed to harmful factors, suffers primarily as it is phylogenetically younger, whose functions are the most complex and diverse.
 25-35% of children have a mild degree of mental retardation, 45-50% have secondary mental retardation, which can be overcome with timely rehabilitation therapy.
-Speech disorders are observed in 20-35% of children, more often by the type of pseudobulbar dysarthria, less often by motor alalia.
+Speech disorders are observed in 20-35% of children, more often of the pseudobulbar dysarthria type, less often of motor alalia.

-After the birth of a child with this form of cerebral palsy, all innate motor reflexes are formed.
-However, already in the first weeks of life, limitation of spontaneous movements and high tendon reflexes in the affected limbs can be detected; the support reflex, stepping movements, crawling are worse expressed in the paretic leg.
+After the birth of a child with this form of cerebral palsy, all congenital motor reflexes are formed.
+However, already in the first weeks of life, limitation of spontaneous movements and high tendon reflexes in the affected limbs can be detected; the support reflex, stepping movements, and crawling are less pronounced in the paretic leg.
 The grasp reflex is less pronounced in the affected hand.
-The child begins to sit on time or with a slight delay, while the posture is asymmetrical, which can lead to scoliosis.
+The child begins to sit on time or with a slight delay, and the posture turns out to be asymmetrical, which can lead to scoliosis.

-Manifestations of hemiparesis are formed, as a rule, by 6-10 months. child's life, which gradually increase (Fig. 3).
+Manifestations of hemiparesis usually develop by 6-10 months. life of the child, which gradually increase (Fig. 3).

-Starting from 2-3 years, the main symptoms of the disease do not progress, they are in many ways similar to those observed in adults.
-Movement disorders are persistent, despite ongoing therapy.
+Starting from 2-3 years, the main symptoms of the disease do not progress; they are in many ways similar to those observed in adults.
+Movement disorders are persistent, despite the therapy.

-There are 3 degrees of severity of the hemiparetic form of cerebral palsy: severe, moderate and mild.
+There are 3 degrees of severity of hemiparetic forms of cerebral palsy: severe, moderate and mild.

-With a severe degree lesions in the upper and lower limbs, there are pronounced violations of muscle tone by the type of spasticity and rigidity.
+In severe cases lesions in the upper and lower extremities, pronounced disturbances in muscle tone such as spasticity and rigidity are observed.
 The volume of active movements, especially Fig. 3.
 Hemiparetic form in the forearm, hand, fingers and

-In the paretic arm and leg, muscle hypotrophy and a slowdown in bone growth are noted.
-Children begin to walk on their own only from 3-3.5 years, while there is a gross violation of posture, scoliosis of the spinal column and pelvic tilt are formed.
-In 25-35% of children, mental retardation is detected, in 55-60% - speech disorders, in 40-50% - convulsive syndrome.
+In the paretic arm and leg, muscle wasting and slow bone growth are noted.
+Children begin to walk independently only at the age of 3-3.5 years, and a severe violation of posture is observed, scoliosis of the spinal column and pelvic distortion are formed.
+In 25-35% of children mental retardation is detected, in 55-60% - speech disorders, 40-50% have convulsive syndrome.

-With moderate severity lesions of motor functions, violations of muscle tone, trophic disorders, limitation of the volume of active movements are less pronounced.
-The function of the upper limb is significantly impaired, but the patient can take objects with his hand.
-Children begin to walk independently from 1.5-2.5 years old, limping on a sore leg, relying on the forefoot.
+For moderate severity damage to motor functions, muscle tone disorders, trophic disorders, limitation of the range of active movements are less pronounced.
+The function of the upper limb is significantly impaired, but the patient can grasp objects with his hand.
+Children begin to walk independently at the age of 1.5-2.5 years, limping on the affected leg, with support on the forefoot.
 20-30% of children have mental retardation, 15-20% have mental retardation, 40-50% have speech disorders, and 20-30% have convulsive syndrome.

-With mild degree lesions of violation of muscle tone and trophism are insignificant, the volume of active movements in the hand is preserved, but awkwardness of movements is noted.
-Children begin to walk independently from 1 year.
-1 month - 1 year.
-3 months. without rolling the foot in the affected leg.
-In 25-30% of children, mental retardation is noted, in 5% - mental retardation, in 25-30% - speech disorders.
+For mild cases lesions, disturbances in muscle tone and trophism are insignificant, the range of active movements in the hand is preserved, but awkwardness of movements is noted.
+Children begin to walk independently from 1 year 1 month to 1 year 3 months. without rolling the foot in the affected leg.
+25-30% of children have mental retardation, 5% have mental retardation, and 25-30% have speech disorders.

 Hyperkinetic form

 The cause of this form of cerebral palsy is most often bilirubin encephalopathy as a result of hemolytic disease of the newborn.
-Less commonly, the cause may be prematurity followed by traumatic brain injury during childbirth, in which there is a rupture of the arteries that supply blood to the subcortical nuclei.
+Less commonly, the cause may be prematurity followed by traumatic brain injury during childbirth, in which the arteries supplying blood to the subcortical nuclei are ruptured.

-In the neurological status of these patients, hyperkinesias (violent movements), muscle rigidity of the neck, trunk, and legs are observed.
-Despite the severe motor defect, the limited possibility of self-service, the level of intellectual development in this form of cerebral palsy is higher than in the previous ones.
+In the neurological status of these patients, hyperkinesis (violent movements), muscle rigidity of the neck, torso, and legs are observed.
+Despite the severe motor defect and limited ability to self-care, the level of intellectual development in this form of cerebral palsy is higher than in previous ones.

-After the birth of such a child, congenital motor reflexes are disturbed: congenital movements are sluggish and limited.
-The sucking reflex is weakened, coordination of sucking, swallowing, breathing is disturbed.
+After birth, such a child’s congenital motor reflexes are impaired: congenital movements are sluggish and limited.
+The sucking reflex is weakened, coordination of sucking, swallowing, and breathing is impaired.
 In some cases, muscle tone is reduced.
-At 2-3 months, sudden muscle spasms may occur.
-Reduced tone is replaced by dystonia.
-Adjusting chain reflexes are significantly late in their form.
+Sudden muscle spasms may occur at 2-3 months.
+Decreased tone is replaced by dystonia.
+Installation chain reflexes are significantly delayed in their formation.

-Mirirovaniye.
-The delay in the formation of adjusting reflexes, muscular dystonia, and subsequently hyperkinesis disrupt the formation of normal postures and lead to the fact that the child cannot learn to sit, stand and walk independently for a long time.
-Very rarely, a child begins to walk independently from 2-3 years old, most often independent movement becomes possible at 4-7 years old, sometimes only at 9-12 years old.
+Mirovaniye.
+Delayed formation of righting reflexes, muscle dystonia, and subsequently hyperkinesis disrupt the formation of normal postures and lead to the fact that the child cannot learn to sit, stand and walk independently for a long time.
+Very rarely, a child begins to walk independently at 2-3 years of age; most often, independent movement becomes possible at 4-7 years of age, sometimes only at 9-12 years of age.

-In the hyperkinetic form of cerebral palsy, hyperkinesis of a different nature can be observed, they are most often polymorphic, there are types of hyperkinesis: choreiform, athetoid, choreatetosis, parkinson-like tremor.
+In the hyperkinetic form of cerebral palsy, hyperkinesis of various types can be observed; they are most often polymorphic; types of hyperkinesis are distinguished: choreiform, athetoid, choreathetosis, Parkinson-like tremor.
 Choreiform hyperkinesis is characterized by fast and jerky movements, most often it is more pronounced in the proximal limbs (Fig. 4).
+Athetosis is characterized by slow, worm-like movements simultaneously occurring in the flexors and extensors, observed mainly in the distal limbs (Fig. 5)

-Hyperkinesis occurs from 3-4 months of a child's life in the muscles of the tongue and only by 10-18 months appears in other parts of the body, reaching its maximum development by 2-3 years of age.
+Hyperkinesis occurs from 3-4 months of a child’s life in the muscles of the tongue and only by 10-18 months does it appear in other parts of the body, reaching its maximum development by 2-3 years of life.
 The intensity of hyperkinesis increases under the influence of exteroceptive, proprioceptive and especially emotional stimuli.
-At rest, hyperkinesis is significantly reduced and almost completely disappears during sleep.
+At rest, hyperkinesis decreases significantly and almost completely disappears during sleep.

-Violation of muscle tone is manifested by dystonia.
-Often, many children have ataxia, which is masked by hyperkinesis and is detected during its reduction.
-Many children have a decrease in facial expressions, paralysis of the abducens and facial nerves.
-Almost all children have expressed vegetative disorders, significantly reduced body weight.
+Impaired muscle tone is manifested by dystonia.
+Often, many children experience ataxia, which is masked by hyperkinesis and is revealed when it is reduced.
+Many children experience decreased facial expressions and paralysis of the abducens and facial nerves.
+Almost all children have pronounced autonomic disorders and significantly reduced body weight.

-Speech dysfunction occurs in 90% of patients, more often in the form of hyperkinetic dysarthria, mental retardation - in 50%, hearing loss in 25-30%.
+Speech dysfunction occurs in 90% of patients, most often in the form of hyperkinetic dysarthria, mental retardation in 50%, hearing impairment in 25-30%.

-Intelligence in most cases develops quite satisfactorily, and unlearned children may be due to severe disorders of speech and voluntary motor skills due to hyperkinesis.
+In most cases, intelligence develops quite satisfactorily, but children may become unteachable due to severe disorders of speech and voluntary motor skills due to hyperkinesis.

-Prognostically, this is a completely favorable form in terms of learning and social adaptation.
-The prognosis of the disease depends on the nature and intensity of hyperkinesis: in choreic - children, as a rule, master independent movement by 2-3 years; with double athetosis, the prognosis is extremely unfavorable.
+Prognostically, this is a completely favorable form with regard to learning and social adaptation.
+The prognosis of the disease depends on the nature and intensity of hyperkinesis: with choreic hyperkinesis, children, as a rule, master independent movement by 2-3 years; With double athetosis, the prognosis is extremely unfavorable.

 Atonic-astatic form

-This form of cerebral palsy occurs much less frequently than other forms, it is characterized by paresis, low muscle tone in the presence of pathological tonic reflexes, impaired coordination of movements, balance (25, 82).
+This form of cerebral palsy is much less common than other forms and is characterized by paresis, low muscle tone in the presence of pathological tonic reflexes, and impaired coordination of movements and balance (25, 82).

-From the moment of birth, the failure of congenital motor reflexes is revealed: there are no support reflexes, automatic gait, crawling, weakly expressed or absent, protective and grasping reflexes (Fig. 6) Reduced muscle tone (hypotension).
-Chain adjusting reflexes are significantly delayed in development.
-Such patients begin to sit independently by 1-2 years, walk - by 6 years.
+From the moment of birth, the failure of congenital motor reflexes is revealed: there are no reflexes of support, automatic gait, crawling, weakly expressed or absent, protective and grasping reflexes (Fig. 6) Reduced muscle tone (hypotonia).
+Chain adjustment reflexes are significantly delayed in development.
+Such patients begin to sit independently by 1-2 years, and walk by 6 years.

-By the age of 3-5, with systematic, directed treatment, children, as a rule, master the possibility of voluntary movements.
-Speech disorders in the form of cerebellar or pseudobulbar dysarthria are observed in 60-75% of children, there is a mental retardation.
+By the age of 3-5 years, with systematic, targeted treatment, children, as a rule, master the ability to make voluntary movements.
+Speech disorders in the form of cerebellar or pseudobulbar dysarthria are observed in 60-75% of children, and mental retardation occurs.

-As a rule, with this form of cerebral palsy, the fronto-cerebellopontine path, the frontal lobes and the cerebellum are affected.
-Characteristic symptoms are ataxia, hypermetry, intentional tremor.
+Typically, this form of cerebral palsy affects the frontocerebellar tract, frontal lobes and cerebellum.
+Characteristic symptoms are ataxia, hypermetria, and intention tremor.

-In those cases where there is a pronounced immaturity of the brain as a whole and the pathological process extends mainly to its anterior sections, mental retardation is detected more often. in mild, less often - moderately pronounced, there is euphoria, fussiness, disinhibition.
+In cases where there is pronounced immaturity of the brain as a whole and the pathological process spreads mainly to its anterior parts, mental retardation is detected more often V mild, less often - moderately expressed, euphoria, fussiness, disinhibition are observed.

 This form is prognostically severe.

 The most common form of cerebral palsy.
-With it, there are combinations of all the forms listed above: spastic-hyperkinedic, hyperkinetic-cerebellar, and so on.
-Violations of speech and intelligence occur with the same frequency.
-Sometimes the disease proceeds as a spastic form, and later hyperkinesis appears and manifests itself more and more clearly.
+With it, there are combinations of all the above forms: spastic-hyperkinetic, hyperkinetic-cerebellar, and so on.
+Speech and intellectual impairments occur with the same frequency.
+Sometimes the disease occurs as a spastic form, and later hyperkinesis appears and becomes more pronounced.

-According to the motor defect, there are three degrees of severity of cerebral palsy in all of the listed forms of the disease:
+According to the motor defect, there are three degrees of severity of cerebral palsy for all of the listed forms of the disease:

-Easy - a physical defect allows you to move around, use public transport, have self-service skills.
+Mild - a physical defect allows you to move around, use public transport, and have self-care skills.

-Medium - children need partial help from others when moving and self-service.
+Average - children need partial help from others when moving and self-care.

-Severe - children are entirely dependent on others.
+Difficult - children are completely dependent on those around them.

-The presence of hypertensive, hydrocephalic, convulsive syndromes in patients significantly worsens the course of cerebral palsy; dysfunction of the hypothalamus, the entire hypothalamic-pituitary-adrenal system, which adapts the role to the external environment.
+The course of cerebral palsy is significantly worsened by the presence of hypertensive, hydrocephalic, and convulsive syndromes in patients; dysfunction of the hypothalamus, the entire hypothalamic-pituitary-adrenal system, which adapts the role to the external environment.

-Cerebral palsy (CP) is a collective term for a group of neurological diseases that cause impaired motor function and coordination.
+Cerebral palsy (CP) is a collective term for a group of neurological diseases that cause impairment of motor function and coordination.

-The cause of cerebral palsy in most cases is laid during the intrauterine development of the baby and is associated with diseases of a pregnant woman, pregnancy pathology or mutations.
-And in rare cases - with problems in childbirth and injuries received after birth.
+The cause of cerebral palsy in most cases begins during the fetal development of the baby and is associated with diseases of the pregnant woman, pregnancy pathology or mutations.
+And in rare cases - with problems during childbirth and injuries received after birth.

-According to statistics, the main cause of disability in children is damage to the nervous system (47.9%), and cerebral palsy is the most common pathology in this group.
-Approximately 1 out of 400-500 people in Russia has cerebral palsy.
+According to statistics, the main cause of disability in children is damage to the nervous system (47.9%), and the most common pathology in this group is cerebral palsy.
+Approximately 1 in 400–500 people in Russia has cerebral palsy.

-The initial stage of cerebral palsy appears immediately after birth.
-Changes in the behavior of the child are associated with a violation of the signal from the damaged parts of the brain.
-The movements of the baby are constrained due to constant muscle tension or, on the contrary, muscle weakness, lethargy.
-The child may shudder periodically, convulsions, trembling in the body are possible.
-Parents can pay attention to the fact that the baby cannot fix his eyes, sucks badly.
-All these changes often occur against the background of a difficult general condition of the child: problems with breathing, heartbeat, intracranial pressure, etc.
+Initial stage of cerebral palsy appears immediately after birth.
+Changes in the child’s behavior are associated with disruption of signal transmission from damaged parts of the brain.
+The baby’s movements are constrained due to constant muscle tension or, on the contrary, muscle weakness and lethargy.
+The child may shudder periodically, convulsions and trembling in the body are possible.
+Parents can pay attention to the fact that the baby cannot fix his gaze and sucks poorly.
+All these changes often occur against the background of a serious general condition of the child: problems with breathing, heartbeat, intracranial pressure, etc.

-Early residual stage of cerebral palsy starts at 2-4 months of age.
-In parallel with the growing up of the child, disorders are manifested, determined by the place and volume of brain damage.
-There is a developmental delay, such children begin to sit, crawl, walk, talk late, stiffness and unnatural movements of the damaged part of the body become clearly visible.
-For example, a child can perform all movements with only one hand, and press the other to the body, walk on toes, and so on.
+Early residual stage of cerebral palsy begins at 2–4 months of age.
+In parallel with the child growing up, disorders appear, determined by the location and extent of brain damage.
+Developmental delay is observed, such children begin to sit, crawl, walk, talk late, and stiffness and unnatural movements of the damaged part of the body become clearly noticeable.
+For example, a child can perform all movements with only one hand, and tuck the other one towards the body, walk on tiptoes, and so on.

 Late residual stage of cerebral palsy occurs in older children.
-There are no new symptoms.
-Due to the lack of full-fledged movements, the development of irreversible body deformities, muscle atrophy, and the formation of a specific gait are observed.
+No new symptoms appear.
+Due to the lack of full movements, the development of irreversible body deformations, muscle atrophy, and the formation of a specific gait are observed.

-There are various methods of treatment that can reduce the manifestations of cerebral palsy and increase the independence of the child.
+There are various treatment methods that can reduce the symptoms of cerebral palsy and increase the child's independence.
 These include physical therapy, occupational therapy, and medications to relieve muscle tension and spasms.
 In some cases, surgery may be required.

 Symptoms of cerebral palsy in a child